Library Services for Adults

 • BookPage is a monthly book review publication distributed to 400,000 avid readers through subscribing bookstores and public libraries.
 Founded in 1988 and located in Nashville, Tennessee, BookPage serves as a broad-based selection guide to the best new books published every month.
 All of the content from the print edition is posted on BookPage.com each month.
 We have magazines available at each branch free to all patrons.
 Discover author reviews, interviews, and much more on their YouTube page here.

 • Transparent Language Online offers the most comprehensive language-learning solution for libraries.
 With this flexible program, you can quickly and easily learn new languages using our wide variety of courses and activities.
+Niche Academy training course for Transparent Language.

 • Explore More Illinois.
 Gain access to museums across the state.
 Youtube video